 Knowing that creating an app is already a challenge, plug-and-play social solutions can ease developers’ burden.
 Integrating pre-built social feature software development kits (SDKs) can play a crucial role in making applications more social.

-Chat SDKs can quickly bring messaging functionalities to an application, letting users connect among themselves, whether on one-on-one or group chats.
+Chat SDKs can quickly bring instant messaging functionalities to an application, letting users connect among themselves, whether on one-on-one or group chats.
 Meanwhile, social SDKs that enable feeds, profiles, and groups — similar to those in popular social media platforms — can help aggregate relevant information in one place.
 Video SDKs bring immersive video experience into an app and allow developers to replicate offline live events virtually for users to share the experience with their communities.

 By bringing social feature SDKs into their product, app developers can provide a better in-app experience to their users.
 And by tapping into features that bring people together, applications can build communities, connect people from anywhere, and create lasting bonds with users who share their interests.
 These in-app experiences can surely bring users back into your app, as they enjoy spending time browsing, connecting, and using the product.